-A priory, with a listed, 13th century chapel and tithe barn, the 18th century prioral house and its outbuildings with more than 2 ha of parklands in the French department of Orne.
+In the French department of Orne, a priory with a listed 13th century chapel and tithe barn, the 18th century prioral house and its outbuildings in more than 2 ha of parklands.

 This priory is in a region known as the Pays-dAuge-Ornais and dominates a valley, interspersed with woods, fields and meadows.
 It is 180 km from Paris.
 Saint-Lazare train station can be reached in 100 minutes from Lisieux, 32 km away, whilst Montparnasse train station takes 110 minutes from Argentan, 25 km away.
 A slip road on to the A28 motorway, going to the north and the south-west of France, is 30 minutes away.
 Vimoutiers, 6 km away, has schools, shops and amenities.

-This property, set halfway up a hillside, can be seen in the distance from local roads winding their way through this undulating, heavily wooded region.
+This property and its perimeter wall, set halfway up a hillside, can be seen in the distance from local roads winding their way through this undulating, heavily wooded region.
 Gates open on to a shady driveway which leads to a square courtyard.
-It is surrounded by the prioral house and the chapel in a corner, as well as the old bakery, extended by the press-house and the monks cells.
+The latter is surrounded by the prioral house and the chapel in a corner, as well as the old bakery, extended by the press-house and the monks cells.
 The tithe barn and the old dairy stand facing the press-house, from which they are separated by a pond.
 The old stables are set back.

 Founded in the 10th century by the monks from Jumièges Abbey, the priory contributed to the enhancement of a region covered with oak tree forests.
 Construction of the chapel, the tithe barn and the perimeter wall began as of the 13th century.
 The estate was put up for sale as national property at the time of the French Revolution and it then remained in the hands of the same family until the 1980s.